The project created in this guide can be found in this GitHub repo.

 Choose the insert event.

-Under ‘Webhook configuration’, select ‘Supabase Edge functions’
+Under ‘Webhook configuration’, select ‘Supabase Edge Functions’

 Under ‘HTTP Headers’, add a new header with the key Authorization and the value Bearer <your-api-key> (replace <your-api-key> with the anon public API key you copied earlier).